igortuag/api-rest-nodejs/readme.md

 # BR

 - The transaction can be of the credit type that adds to the total value or debit that subtracts.
+- It should be possible to identify the user's transactions

 # FBR